elgalu/slurmops/CONTRIBUTING.md

 1. Run `poetry install --no-root` (--no-root to install the dependencies only, not the project)
 1. Install [invoke](https://www.pyinvoke.org/installing.html) with `pip install invoke`
 1. Run `invoke setup`
-1. Open the project, if possible, with Visual Studio Code: `code slurmops.code-workspace`

 ## Feature branches